Programs

 • Small egg "caps" in straight rows on the undersides of terminal twigs (summer, fall and winter)

-Viburnum Leaf Beetle Control Options
+Viburnum Leaf Beetle Management and Prevention Options

-For more information on viburnum leaf beetle control and treatment, contact us today for a complimentary consultation from our fully trained and certified arborists.
-Don't let a viburnum leaf beetle infestation devastate your landscape.
+For more information on viburnum leaf beetle management and treatment, contact us today for a complimentary consultation from our fully trained and certified arborists.
+Don’t let a viburnum leaf beetle infestation devastate your landscape.
 Save your trees and click here to find the office nearest you.